little-brother/english-speech/README.md

-This is a demo application to the practice of English speech.
+This is a [WebApp](https://little-brother.github.io/english-speech/) to the practice of English speech.<br>

-Visit https://little-brother.github.io/english-speech/ to check it.
+If you have any questions, comments or suggestions, just let me know <a href="mailto:lb.im@yandex.ru?subject=English speech site">lb.im@yandex.ru</a>.